In this article, you’ll find answers to questions like:

 “Parenting is the most difficult job any of us will ever do in our lives, but it’s also the one we’re least prepared for,” says Professor Matt Sanders, who developed Triple P with his colleagues at Australia’s University of Queensland.

-“Some parents may just need a light-touch of Triple P, a few ideas to help them set up a better bedtime routine or manage occasional disobedience,” says Professor Sanders.
+“Some parents may just need a light touch of Triple P, a few ideas to help them set up a better bedtime routine or manage occasional disobedience,” Professor Sanders says.
 “But others may be in crisis and need greater support.
-So Triple P is based on the idea that we give parents just the right amount of help they need—enough, but not too much.”
+So Triple P is based on the idea that we give parents just the right amount of help they need — enough, but not too much.”

 - Dorothy Llamosas, therapist, Triple P